 These horsemen are farmers from Paro.
 If you at all feel generous, tipping horseman Nu.200-300 would add on their meager farming income.
 But it all depends on you – tipping is compulsory nowhere in Bhutan.

-Bhutan Farmhouse and Homestay
+Tipping Farmhouse and Homestay People in Bhutan

 Many tourists now prefer staying in various Bhutan homestay or Bhutan farmhouse to experience day-to-day working of Bhutanese families and their living styles.
-There are many homestays and farm houses in Bhutan to provide this service to tourists.
+There are many homestays and farmhouses in Bhutan to provide this service to tourists.

 Tipping in Bhutan – Question of YES or NO

-Bhutanese aren’t so materialistic and know your wallets won’t be bottomless.
+Bhutanese aren’t so materialistic and know your wallets aren’t bottomless.
 Don’t be tensed when you cannot do so during your tour in Bhutan.
 The fact is Bhutanese have been hearing quite a number of stories – how some tourists don’t open their wallets even once in Bhutan and expect guides to pay for their drinks in some instances.

 We have also heard stories of how few tourists have tipped in millions and raised some Bhutan tour guides from rags to riches.

-Recommend to read following travel experiences and exciting travel stories from Bhutan:
+Recommend following travel experiences and travel stories from Bhutan:

 - You want to travel Bhutan for Free?
 Here is how you can do it.